lostdesign/nuxt-fathom/README.md

 # 💖 Sponsor

-If you enjoy the this package, please consider [becoming a sponsor or leave a tip](https://github.com/sponsors/lostdesign).
+If you enjoy the this package, please consider [becoming a sponsor or leave a tip](https://github.com/sponsors/lostdesign) or use my referral link for [https://usefathom.com/ref/MQYHPK](https://usefathom.com/ref/MQYHPK) when signing up for fathom ❤️‍🔥.